-REZONING of Salvation Army owned rural land in The Basin will necessarily lead to subdivision, the project's planning consultants said this week.
+REZONING of Salva-tion Army owned rural land in The Basin will the way for not necessarily lead to subdivision, the project's planning consultants said this week.

-Last week Knox Council voted to prepare a plan-ning scheme amendment to rezone a portion of the Army's land on Mountain Hwy, west of Melbourne Water's storage tanks, to a residential zoning.
-The land is currently zoned as special uses Rezoning would pave the way for subdivision into 725 square metre res-idential blocks, but Greg Tulloch from planning consultants and architects Perrott Lyon Mathieson, said the Salvation Army has no plans to subdivide at this stage and is simply broadening its long-term options
+Last week Knox Coun-

+cil voted to prepare a plan-ning scheme amendment to rezone a portion of the Army's land on Mountain Hwy, west of Melbourne Water's storage tanks, to a residential zoning.
+The land is currently zoned as

+Rezoning would pave the way for subdivision into 725 square metre res-idential blocks, but Greg Tulloch from planning

+Tulloch from planning

+consultants and architects

+Perrott Lyon Mathieson,

+said the Salvation Army

+has no plans to subdivide

+at this stage and is simply

+broadening its long-term

+options options.